 Every organization—whether planned or unplanned—develops an organizational culture.
 Sometimes, they develop over time from the interaction of the people in the company.
 Other times, they are constructed and encouraged to grow in the direction that the founders and chief executive officers (CEOs) of the firm wish them to grow.

 The Purposeful Culture Group offers explanations.
-Here's what you need to know to purposefully shape your organization's culture.
+Here's what you need to know to shape your organization's culture purposefully.

 Joe in accounting is a great guy who is always friendly, kind, and fair, but his behavior is not enough to change the organization's overall culture.
-Steve in marketing can act like a jerk, but his bad behavior isn't enough to land the company on the worst places to work list.
+Steve in marketing can act like a jerk, but his bad behavior isn't enough to land the company in the "worst places to work" list.